If Robin Williams (may he rest in peace) was emcee’ing your company’s next all-hands meeting, would you go?

 Under-preparing presenters – Brief them on what to do if there’s an A/V failure, and if they’re the last presenter, equip them with a good wrap-up line so it’s clear the meeting is over.

-Look: meetings are an unavoidable aspect of how we’ll all be working together for the foreseeable future, so making meetings as effective as possible is a worthy investment.
+Making meetings as effective as possible is a worthy investment.
 Creating all-hands meetings that matter doesn’t require a full event staff.
 It just requires some thoughtful planning and a willingness to listen.